mbolivar/example-libmaple-project/README.txt

 From this point you can start tweaking example-libmaple-project to implement your own project.

-If you will have unresolved symbol errors in a Problems view for your project, then fix it as follow:
+If you have unresolved symbol errors in a Problems view for your project, then fix it as follows:
 1) right click on project and go Properties -> C/C++ General -> Indexer
 2) turn on 'Enable project specific settings'
 3) turn on 'Index unused headers as C files'